xingzewu24/RoboJuDo-hdmi/docs/policy.md

 - `]` to switch to LocoMotion
 - `;` toggle next mimic policy
 - `'` toggle prev mimic policy

+or with joystick:
+- `Left` to switch between tapping and walking for the locomotion policy
+- `Up/Down` to control the height
+- `left axes` to control the linear velocity
+- `right axes` to control the angular velocity
+- `Select/Back` to switch to LocoMotion
+- `Start` to switch to MotionMimic
+- `R1/RB` to toggle next mimic policy
+- `L1/LB` to toggle prev mimic policy

 script: [asap_policy.py](../robojudo/policy/asap_policy.py)